Number (sports): Association football

-In association football, the first record of numbered jerseys date back to 1911, with Australian teams Sydney Leichardt and HMS Powerful being the first to use squad numbers on their backs.
+In association football, the first record of numbered jerseys date back to 1911, with Australian teams Sydney Leichhardt and HMS Powerful being the first to use squad numbers on their backs.
 One year later, numbering in football was mandated in New South Wales.

 In South America, Argentina was the first country with numbered shirts.
-It was during the Scottish team Third Lanark's tour to South America of 1923, they played a friendly match vs. a local combined team ("Zona Norte") on 10 June.
-Both squads were numbered from 1–11.
+It was during the Scottish team Third Lanark's tour to South America of 1923, they played a friendly match versus a local combined team ("Zona Norte") on 10 June.
+Both squads were numbered from 1–11, and both goalkeepers wore "1".

-North America saw its first football match with squad numbers on 30 March 1924, when St. Louis Vesper Buick and Fall River Marksmen (winners of St. Louis and American soccer leagues, respectively) played the National Challenge Cup, although only the local team wore numbered shirts.
+North America saw its first football match with squad numbers on 30 March 1924, when St. Louis Vesper Buick and Fall River F.C. (winners of St. Louis and American soccer leagues, respectively) played the National Challenge Cup, although only the local team wore numbered shirts.

 In England, Arsenal coach Herbert Chapman brought the idea of numbered shirts, worn for the first time when his team played Sheffield Wednesday in 1928.
 Arsenal wore shirts from 1 to 11 while their rivals' numbered from 12 to 22.
-A similar numbering criteria was used in the 1933 FA Cup Final between Everton and Manchester City.
+Similar numbering criteria were used in the 1933 FA Cup Final between Everton and Manchester City.
 Nevertheless, it was not until the 1939–40 season when the Football League ruled that squads had to wear numbers for each player.

-Numbers were traditionally assigned based on a player's position or reputation on the field, with the starting 11 players wearing 1 to 11, and the substitutes wearing higher numbers.
+Numbers were traditionally assigned based on a player's position or reputation on the field, with the starting 11 players wearing 1 to 11, and the substitutes wearing bigger numbers.
 The goalkeeper would generally wear number 1, then defenders, midfield players and forwards in ascending order.